 What is machine transplanting of rice?

-Machine transplanting involves planting young rice seedlings into puddled soil by machine.
+Machine transplanting involves planting young rice seedlings into puddled soil by a machine.

 Why machine transplant rice?